francisyzy/HFG2022/README.md

 #### Environment variables

-I have registered a web app under the nickname `tiers-web` and copied the connection config:
+I have registered a web app under the nickname `hg2022-3afc2f` and copied the connection config:

 ```env
 # .env